 It really depends on how the will was constructed.
 Does the will contain a residuary clause?
 Have you been approached to lease?

 I have not been approached to lease.
-I don't know what a residuary clause is
+I don’t know what a residuary clause is.

 Since such a long time has passed, you will not likely be able to contest the will.
-However, there are a few possible legal issues working here that would take a long time to address on a message board, so I suggest that you seek a Texas attorney's advice (most importantly, was you dad an omitted heir).
-If you grandmother gave everything to her nephew, then a residuary clause will likely be the only clause distributing her interest through the will.
-A residuary clause is a clause in the will that distributes of all property not otherwise distributed through another provision.
+However, there are a few possible legal issues working here that would take a long time to address on a message board, so I suggest that you seek a Texas attorney’s advice (most importantly, was your dad an omitted heir).
+If your grandmother gave everything to her nephew, then a residuary clause will likely be the only clause distributing her interest through the will.
+A residuary clause is a clause in the will that distributes all property not otherwise distributed through another provision.